Eliza Yonge Wilkinson

-Eliza Yonge Wilkinson (1757–?) was an American letter-writer active during the American Revolutionary War.
+Eliza Yonge Wilkinson (1757–1813) was an American letter-writer active during the American Revolutionary War.
 Her letters provide an important historical account of South Carolina during the War and the perspective of gentlewomen.
 In her writing she balances the horrors of war with humour and self-awareness.
 Her letters were collected, edited and published by Caroline Gilman in 1839.

 Biography

 Wilkinson, then Eliza Yonge, was born in South Carolina on 7 February 1757.
 She was the third child of Francis Yonge, a Welsh immigrant who moved to Yonge's Island in Charleston, South Carolina as the owner of a slave plantation.
 Wilkinson's two brothers served in the American Army.
 Her mother was Sarah Clifford Yonge and her grandfather was Robert Yonge, a Carolina Planter and member of the Commons Assembly.
 Wilkinson may have been married in early 1774 to Joseph Wilkinson, the descendent of another planter family.
 Together they had one son, Joseph Morton Wilkinson, who died shortly after birth.
 Joseph Wilkinson died in 1775, six months after he was married to Eliza.
 After the death of her husband, Wilkinson moved back to Yonge's Island where she was given land by her father and inherited her brother's plantation on Wadmalaw Island.

 Wilkinson was a letter-writer who wrote about her experiences of the Revolutionary War.
 Despite being initially in awe of British soldiers, she soon became a patriot and this awe turned to fear and contempt.
 Many of Wilkinson's biographical details are revealed only in her letters.

 Wilkinson later went on to marry Peter Porcher after the War in 1786.
 They lived on Peter's plantation at Black Swamp near the Savannah River and had four children.
 Anything that Wilkinson wrote after this time has not survived.

-Her date of death is unknown but it is likely to have been between 1812 and 1820.
+Her date of death is unknown but it is likely to have been in 1806, because of 1807 court records that indicate both Eliza and her husband were dead, and had left behind four minor children.
+The court documents pertained to the division of her brother Francis's estate, of which Eliza was an heir.
+Her husband Peter Porcher died in 1797, as confirmed by his will inventory.